Massive port strike begins across America’s East Coast, threatening shortages and rising prices

 By Chris Isidore and Vanessa Yurkevich, CNN

-New York (CNN) — Nearly 50,000 members of the International Longshoremen’s Association (ILA) are on strike Tuesday against the nation’s East and Gulf Coast ports, according to the union, choking off the flow of many of the nation’s imports and exports in what could become America’s most disruptive work stoppage in decades.
+New York (CNN) — Nearly 50,000 members of the International Longshoremen’s Association (ILA) are on strike Tuesday against the nation’s East and Gulf Coast ports, choking off the flow of many of America’s imports and exports in what could become the country’s most disruptive work stoppage in decades.

+The strike, which began at midnight, will stop the flow of a wide variety of goods over the docks of almost all cargo ports from Maine to Texas.
+This includes bananas, European beer, wine and liquor, along with furniture, clothing, household goods and European autos, as well as parts needed to keep US factories operating and American workers in those plants on the job, among many other goods.
+It could also stop US exports now flowing through those ports, hurting sales for American companies.

-The strike, which was also confirmed by the Port Authority of New York and New Jersey as well as the Port of Virginia, began at midnight.
-There appears to be a wide gap between the union’s demands and the offer of the United States Maritime Alliance, which uses the acronym USMX.
+A wide gap remained between the union’s demands and the contract offer from the United States Maritime Alliance, which uses the acronym USMX.
 The maritime alliance represents the major shipping lines, all of which are foreign owned; as well as terminal operators and port authorities.

-The strike will stop the flow of a wide variety of goods over the docks of almost all cargo ports from Maine to Texas.
-This includes everything from bananas to European beer, wine and liquor, along with furniture, clothing, household goods and European autos, as well as parts needed to keep US factories operating and American workers in those plants on the job.
-It could also stop US exports now flowing through those ports, hurting sales for American companies.

-“USMX brought on this strike when they decided to hold firm to foreign owned ocean carriers earning billion-dollar profits at United States ports, but not compensate the American ILA longshore workers who perform the labor that brings them their wealth,” said ILA President Harold Daggett, in a statement released an hour after the strike started.
-“We are prepared to fight as long as necessary, to stay out on strike for whatever period of time it takes, to get the wages and protections against automation our ILA members deserve.”

-The USMX did not respond to requests for comment on the start of the strike.
+“If we have to be out here a month or two months, this world will collapse,” said ILA President Harold Daggett in an interview with CNN Tuesday morning.
+“Go blame them.
+Don’t blame me, blame them.”

 Possible shortages